frno7/toslibc/README.md

 A test suite for TOS/libc is installed in `$prefix/share/toslibc/test`.

-The examples and the test suite can run on Atari ST hardware or an emulator.
+The examples and test suite can run on Atari ST hardware or an emulator.

 # How it works